fastify/example/README.md

 PR are welcome!
 Consider that a project to be added to this repository needs to have:

-+ A `README.md` file that explain the project itself
++ A `README.md` file that explains the project itself
   + consider to use some [mermaid graph](https://mermaidjs.github.io)
 + Prefer a readable code, instead of concise
 + Comments on code that explain some code if there are more difficult parts